Archaeological Sites & more

 Stones the size of cars, perfectly fit together with no gaps whatsoever.
 Saqsayhuaman baffles historians and architects alike.
 To this day no one can quite figure out how the Inca built this site.
 There are four tiers of walls, each over 200 yards long and about 15 feet high.
 It is thought that this site was used more for sacred ceremonies than for defense.
 Like much of the Inca sites, Saqsayhuaman still holds a lot of mysteries.

 This unique area was used as a place to worship and make sacrifices.
 The Inca believed that their ancestors watched over them and experts think Q'enqo was a place where some important mummies were kept to watch over the people.
 Q'enqo also has a natural cave in the rocks nearby with an alter carved into the cave wall.
 Alpaca bones and other animal bones were found there, suggesting the Inca sacrificed these animals as a part of their religion.

-Caves to the Inca were portals to the underwold, sacred places that connected them to those who had passed on.
+To the Inca, caves were portals to the underworld and were sacred places that connected them to those who had passed on.

 Not much is known about Puka Pukara but experts believe it was a fortress or at least a checkpoint of some kind.
-The walled fort sits on a hill overlooking the main road that lead to Cusco, the Inca capital.
-Roads were closely monitered by the Inca in order to control the movement of people and goods.
-With its location Puka Pukara would have been a prime spot for a military instalation to protect the nearby road.
+The walled fort sits on a hill overlooking what was the main road that lead to Cusco, the Inca capital.
+Roads were closely monitored by the Inca in order to control the movement of people and goods.
+With its location, Puka Pukara would have been a prime spot for a military installation to protect the nearby road.